Lincoln Towing Service: 1960s and 1970s

 Starting in 1967, Chicago Daily News columnist Mike Royko wrote a series of articles about Cascio that continued for over a decade.
 Royko claimed that "to intimidate those who objected, Cascio hung bats, blackjacks, chains and other pacifiers on his office wall.
 If a person tried to escape with his own car, Cascio's men would dance on his chest."
 Cascio sued Royko twice, but lost both suits.

 As early as 1968, complaints were lodged against Lincoln Towing Service claiming that the company was towing cars without legal standing and threatening people who tried to reclaim automobiles without paying.

 In 1971, the company became an issue during the 44th Ward aldermanic race.
-James Kargman, one of the candidates, called for a campaign to "hit Cascio in the pocketbook—where it hurts."
-Kargman worked to encourage several local businesses to cancel contracts with Lincoln Towing Service.
+The victorious candidate, Dick Simpson spoke about it as a candidate, as did his opponent James Kargman.
+Kargman called for "hit[ting] Cascio in the pocketbook—where it hurts."
+Kargman pressured several local businesses to cancel contracts with Lincoln Towing Service.
 In an interview, Cascio commented, "Most of these firms that canceled have informed me they'd be back after the aldermanic elections are over and the heat is off."
 Shortly after the aldermanic race, a mob of 300 people attacked a Lincoln Towing employee who was removing a car from a parking lot.

+After being elected to the council, Simpson and his staff investigated the firm's actions.
 The Chicago City Council debated taking actions against the firm.

 In 1972, Chicago folk singer Steve Goodman wrote the song "Lincoln Park Pirates" about Lincoln Towing Service.
 Although he originally only performed the song in Chicago, he was eventually convinced that the sentiments of the song were recognizable outside Chicago.
+A portion of the lyrics were written during visits to Alderman Simpson's office, with Goodman utilizing documents from Simpson's investigation into the firm as reference material.
 Although initially Chicago stations would not play the song with Ross Cascio's name in it for fear of lawsuits, eventually it became known that Cascio was proud of the song and airplay followed.